t-me/DirectAdmin-Certificate-Manager/README.md

 You can **make** and **renew** Let's Encrypt Certificates and see all the info of your current Certificates.

 ### Requirements
-* Needs hosting with Directadmin
+* Needs hosting with Directadmin api

 ### How to use
  * Download the complete package